 7. Obstruction

-An obstruction in the urinary tract, such as kidney stones or tumors, can disrupt the flow of urine and cause overflow incontinence.
+An obstruction in the urinary tract, such as kidney stones or tumors, can disrupt urine flow and cause overflow incontinence.

 8. Medications